-The Headteacher at Wreningham VC Primary School will:
+The Senior Management Team at Wreningham VC Primary School will:

-- Actively promote the importance and value of good attendance to pupils and their parents; - Form positive relationships with pupils and parents; - Ensure there is a whole school approach which reinforces good school attendance, with good teaching and learning experiences that encourage all pupils to attend and to achieve; - Monitor the implementation of the Attendance Policy and ensure that the policy is reviewed annually; - Ensure that all staff are aware of the Attendance Policy and adequately trained to address attendance issues; - Ensure that the regulations and other relevant legislation are complied with; - Allocate sufficient time and resource to attendance; - Return school attendance data to the Local Authority and the Department for Education as required and on time; - Report the school's attendance and related issues through termly reporting to the Governors and on a half-termly basis to the lead governor for attendance; - Ensure that systems to report, record and monitor the attendance of all pupils, including those who are educated off-site are implemented; - Ensure attendance data is collected and analysed frequently to identify causes and patterns of absence; - Interpret the data to devise solutions and to evaluate the effectiveness of interventions; - Develop a multi-agency response to improve attendance and support pupils and their families; - Document interventions used to a standard required by the local authority should legal proceedings be instigated; - Set out how Pupil Premium will be used to support pupils with irregular attendance.
+- Actively promote the importance and value of good attendance to pupils and their parents. - Form positive relationships with pupils and parents. - Ensure that there is a whole school approach which reinforces good school attendance, with good teaching and learning experiences that encourage all pupils to attend and to achieve. - Monitor the implementation of the Attendance Policy and ensure that the policy is reviewed annually. - Ensure that all staff are aware of the Attendance Policy and adequately trained to address attendance issues. - Ensure that the regulations and other relevant legislation are complied with. - Ensure that there is a named senior manager to lead on attendance and allocate sufficient time and resource. - Return school attendance data to the Local Authority and the Department for Education as required and on time. - Report the school's attendance and related issues through termly reporting to the Governors and on a half-termly basis to the lead governor for attendance. - Ensure that systems to report, record and monitor the attendance of all pupils, including those who are educated off-site are implemented. - Ensure that attendance data is collected and analysed frequently to identify causes and patterns of absence. - Interpret the data to devise solutions and to evaluate the effectiveness of interventions. - Develop a multi-agency response to improve attendance and support pupils and their families. - Document interventions used to a standard required by the local authority should legal proceedings be instigated. - Set out how Pupil Premium will be used to support pupils with irregular attendance.